 Sor Gor (1)

 A condominium comprises title to a private condominium unit, together with co-ownership of common property.
-Due to the fact that condominiums are a special form of property that foreigners can own, many aspects of condominiums are governed by legislation contained in The Condominium Act, which clarifies the law for property developers and provides a degree of “consumer protection” for buyers.
+Due to the fact that condominiums are a special form of property that foreigners can own, many aspects of condominiums are governed by legislation contained in the Condominium Act, which clarifies the law for property developers and provides a degree of “consumer protection” for buyers of property in Thailand.

 Only 49% of the registrable area of a condominium development can be allocated to foreign buyers but this is one of the easiest ways for foreigners to acquire direct property ownership in Thailand, and it is the clearest, straightforward and unambiguous ownership type.